silverhammermba/superuser/extras/glossary.markdown

 : A function which takes an arbitrary number of bytes as input and outputs a fixed numbers of bytes
 : The output of a hash function

+HDD
+: Hard disk drive
+: The computer component for storing large amounts of data, even while the computer is off.
+Performs the same function as an SSD.

 HTML
 : HyperText Markup Language